A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems

-A common refinement to this inverse that will come up when considering some constraint sets $J$ and $K$ such that $K = J \cup \{k\}$ is\footnote{ Note that the Schur complement, $S_E$, used here is with respect to the blocks used in~\eqref{eq:blocksetup} as defined explicitly in~\eqref{eq:SAdef}.},
+A common refinement to this inverse that comes up when considering some constraint sets $J$ and $K$ such that $K = J \cup \{k\}$ is\footnote{ Note that the Schur complement, $S_E$, used here is with respect to the blocks used in~\eqref{eq:blocksetup} as defined explicitly in~\eqref{eq:SAdef}.},

 Note that when both the matrix and the first block in~\eqref{eq:blocksetup} are invertible, $S_E$ must be non-zero as $S_E^{-1}$ is an element of the inverse in~\eqref{eq:finalbreakout}.
 Since $\Lambda_K$ is negative semi-definite, so are its principle minors, in particular $S_E^{-1}$.
 Therefore $\bfA_k\Md_J \bfA_k^T$, as a positive semi-definite and non-zero scalar, is a positive number.
 This final expansion,~\eqref{eq:finalbreakout}, expresses the components of $\bfAd_K, \Md_K,$ and $\Lambda_K$ in terms of $\bfAd_J, \Md_J,$ and $\Lambda_J$ together with the added constraint $\bfA_k$.